nearbycreative/light-framework/README.md

-Light is a micro-framework for quickly spinning up APIs.
+Light is a micro-framework for quickly spinning up powerful APIs.
 It can be used both as a standalone framework or embedded into an existing application.

+Frameworks like Laravel and Symfony are powerful, but when you need to build out an API, a web framework with the whole kitchen sink can over complicate with option overload.

+Light aims to use familiar open source technologies like Eloquent and Phinx, with simple paradigms like MVC to make building out APIs lightning fast.

 # Requirements